 Determined to build unique structures, Justinian first started by building Church of Sergius and Bacchus.
 He achieved his ultimate goal by building Hagia Sophia, an unprecedented structure.
 Of course, these architectural developments took place in the 200 years following the construction of the Church of the Holy Apostles.

-The Church of the Holy Apostles in Constantinople
+The Church of the Holy Apostles in Istanbul

 The Church of the Holy Apostles was exactly like the early Christian churches we have described so far.
 It was a basilica planned building and it was the largest church in Constantinople.
 Until Hagia Sophia was built, it remained the most important church in Istanbul.